 Both forms support secure sockets layer (SSL) encryption, which means you can use either HTTP or HTTPS.
 For a list of XML API requests that can use these URIs, see Reference Methods.

-For uploads, you can use:
+For uploads, you can use either of:

-For downloads, you can use:
+For downloads, you can use either of:

 Both endpoints support secure sockets layer (SSL) encryption.

-If you are connecting through a proxy, see the FAQ entry on proxies for recommended practices.
+For connections through a proxy, see the FAQ entry on proxies for recommended practices.

 URI for CNAME redirects